 - vSim for Nursing is the result of a collaboration between the NLN, Laerdal Medical, and Wolters Kluwer.
 Each vSim product (med-surg, gerontology, maternity and pediatrics, fundamentals, and pharmacology) features 10 virtual patient simulation scenarios that allow students to access curriculum resources and practice patient-centered care for a variety of case studies that simulate real nursing scenarios. vSim for Nursing includes integrated curriculum resources, pre- and post-simulation quizzes, and guided reflection questions.

-- Simulation Education Solutions for Nursing (SESN) is grounded in NLN expertise in simulation and debriefing, INACSL Standards of Best Practice: Simulation, and Standards developed by the Society for Simulation in Health Care.
-Offered by Laerdal Medical, with workshops developed by the NLN, SESN is designed to help schools of nursing respond to results of the National Council of State Boards of Nursing landmark study and recently published simulation guidelines.
+- Simulation Education Workshops are grounded in NLN expertise in simulation and debriefing, INACSL Standards of Best Practice: Simulation, and Standards developed by the Society for Simulation in Health Care.
+Offered by Laerdal Medical, with workshops developed by the NLN, Simulation Education Workshops are designed to help schools of nursing respond to results of the National Council of State Boards of Nursing landmark study and recently published simulation guidelines.

 - SIRC Courses offered through the Simulation Innovation Resource Center prepare nurse educators to design, implement, and evaluate the use of simulations in nursing education.
 A new simulation pedagogy course was released in 2016 joining 10 updated courses designed to help nurse educators expand their skills in teaching simulation and meeting National Council of State Boards of Nursing (NCSBN) Simulation Guidelines.
 Online courses include interactive exercises and video clips of simulation scenarios, curriculum integration, debriefing, unfolding cases, and simulation-based interprofessional education.